 April is Limb Loss and Limb Difference Awareness Month

 As we recognize Limb Loss and Limb Difference Awareness Month, we want to highlight the connection between the risk of limb loss and wounds related to diabetes and peripheral arterial disease.
-In Canada, an estimated 3 million people have diabetes, and approximately 1 in 5 will develop foot ulcers, which can lead to limb amputations if left untreated.
-Peripheral arterial disease is another condition that can cause wounds that may lead to limb loss.
+In Canada, an estimated 3 million people have diabetes, and approximately 20% of them will develop foot ulcers, which can lead to limb amputations if left untreated.
+Peripheral arterial disease (PAD) is another condition that can cause wounds that may lead to limb loss.

 We believe that education and awareness are key to promoting better wound care and preventing limb loss.
 That's why we encourage all Canadians to take steps to prevent wounds and to seek appropriate care if they do develop wounds.

 If you or someone you know is living with wounds related to diabetes or peripheral arterial disease, it's important to seek professional care as soon as possible.
-Wounds Canada can help connect you with healthcare professionals and resources to support you in your community as you move towards your healing journey.
+Wounds Canada has education, training, tools and informational resources to support you in your community as you move forward on your healing journey.

 What can you do to raise awareness for Limb Loss and Limb Difference Awareness Month?

-• Talking about prevention of diabetes-related limb loss —risk factors, prevention, and available support—is the best way to increase awareness in your community as well as improve the lives of people at risk of diabetes related limb loss and their families.
-If you or your loved one is living with a diabetes related limb loss, use your voice to help raise awareness or share your experience with our team
+• Talk about prevention of diabetes- and PAD-related limb loss, including risk factors, prevention, and available support, to increase awareness in your community as well as improve the lives of people at risk for limb loss—and their families.
+If you or your loved one is living with limb loss, use your voice to help raise awareness or share your experience with our team by going to https://www.woundscanada.ca/patient-or-caregiver/patient-stories/share-your-patient-caregiver-story

-• Checking out Wounds Canada resources if you have diabetes or peripheral arterial disease, and want to know more about preventing limb loss.
+• Check out Wounds Canada resources if you have diabetes or peripheral arterial disease and want to know more about preventing limb loss.
+Visit the patient/caregiver section of the Wounds Canada website to explore the wide range of patient-focused resources available for free download.
+Available here: https://www.woundscanada.ca/patient-or-caregiver

-• Making a charitable donation to Wounds Canada to help us provide essential support and resources to those affected by limb loss.
+• Make a charitable donation to Wounds Canada to help us provide essential support and resources to those affected by limb loss.
 Your generosity can change lives!
+Donate here.

 Image